Streaming Operations, Data Governance, Monitoring

 Site Reliability Engineering Workbook - Practical implementation of SLOs and error budgets

-Prometheus Kafka Exporter - Metrics collection for Kafka SLA monitoring
+Prometheus Kafka Exporter - JMX metrics collection for Kafka SLA monitoring